Amyleep97/AmyPearce_T1A1/README.md

 ### Attention to detail

 - This is a key personal skill to have because without it your projects can be very messy and may even not work correctly.
-Attention to detail is all about having a very good eye for many errors if you don't have this skill you will struggle.
+Attention to detail is all about having a very good eye , if you don't have this skill you will struggle to tell if your code has errors.
+In software development you may notice your site is not linking or displaying an image, this could be as little as a semi column has been accidently put in as a ":".
+With very good attention to detail you would pick this up almost instanly.

 ### Patience

-- Software development is not an easy job you will bump into a lot of hiccups along the way.
-Having patience is so important as you need to always proof read everything, assesing exsactly where the error is coming from.
-When working in a team for a software development job always show you are willing to be patient and solve any issues.
+- Software development is not an easy job you will bump into a lot of problems along the way, having patience is so important because you need to always proof read your code.
+You must assess and look for where the error is coming from.
+When working in a team for a software development job always show you are willing to be patient and solve any issues and never give up untill you find the answer.

 ## Self-motivation

 - Majority of time working in software development you have to self manage your projects.
 Self-motivation is so cruital because no one is going to push you to get your work done, it has to all come from you.
 It can be helpful to manage this by being organised and having set plans, for example using wireframes and trello.
+Doing research and looking up to other developers is a great way to stay motivated in this industry as it can be very tough, but by putting in the hard work you will be rewarded.

 # Question 12

--
+## Web Developers

+- Web developent is one of the common and easier roles you can do if you don't want anything too advanced and still want to be in the software development industry.
+Their job is to create websites and design the look and layout, it can take some skills and a good eye but some people have the right eye and talent for it.

+## Software Tester

+- This role still involves coding and general knowledge of each language because your main focus is to be able to pick up bugs and notice where the errors are taking place.
+Software testers will go through a websites code to ensure it is all good to be on the internet for everyone to see.

+## DevOps Engineers

+- DevOps Engineers will spend their time keeping up to date computer servers.
+To become a DevOps Engineer you must have very strong communication skills, high tech expierence with knowledge in both coding and scripting.
+This role is a more advanced than an average software development role.